rustanacexd/cc-slash-commands/update-docs.md

 # Update Documentation
+# Purpose: Template for systematically reviewing and updating all project documentation

 Systematically review and update all documentation files in this project.
 Your goal is to ensure documentation is current, accurate, and valuable.